Things to Do in Valletta in July

 Valletta's parish brass band escorts a 17th-century silver reliquary along Republic Street on the first Sunday after 10 July, a local holiday most visitors overlook.
 Confetti cannons blast over the procession outside the Jesuit church while roadside vendors hand out free imqaret (date fritters) still dripping hot oil.

 Three nights of site-specific dance and theatre pop up inside normally locked auberge courtyards.
-You might stumble onto a contemporary cello set echoing under the stone arches of the old Sacra Infermeria hospital — all free, no tickets, just follow the lanterns after 9pm.
+You might stumble onto a contemporary cello set echoing under the stone arches of the old Sacra Infermeria hospital, all free, no tickets, just follow the lanterns after 9pm.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid